 There is an industry-wide expectation for banks and corporations to know the individuals they do business with.
-Any institution within the scope of the Anti-Money Laundering and Anti-Terrorist Financing Act, needs to disclose the UBO identity for any of their business transactions.
+Any institution within the scope of Anti-Money Laundering and Anti-Terrorist Financing regulations needs to disclose the UBO’s identity for any of their business transactions.

 What is UBO legislation?

-Countering fraud, money laundering and terrorist financing have become top priorities for regulators in recent years.
-Fraudulent parties use off-shore accounts to mask their activity and investigators regularly trace suspicious transactions to fictional addresses, PO boxes or the private homes of unsuspecting residents.
+Countering money laundering and terrorism financing have become top priorities for regulators in recent years.
+Some fraudulent parties can use off-shore accounts to mask their activity and investigators regularly trace suspicious transactions to fictional addresses, PO boxes or the private homes of unsuspecting residents.

-A UBO or Ultimate Beneficial Owner is the person or entity that is the ultimate beneficiary when an institution initiates a transaction.
-A UBO of a legal entity is a person who:
+A UBO or Ultimate Beneficial Owner is the person that is the ultimate beneficiary when an institution initiates a transaction.

 How do banks identify UBOs?

-While the exact specifications vary depending on the jurisdiction and fraud regulation standards, companies must supply full and up-to-date information that includes the firm’s registration number, name, address, official status and the names of top management employees for verification of legitimacy and accuracy.
-KYC Registry offers a base line of know-your-customer information, which drives greater efficiencies and avoids duplication in data.
+While the exact specifications vary depending on the jurisdiction and AML/CTF regulation standards, companies must supply full and up-to-date information that includes the firm’s registration number, name, address, official status and the names of top management employees for verification of legitimacy and accuracy.
+The Swift KYC Registry offers a base line of know-your-customer information, which drives greater efficiencies and avoids duplication in data.

 2. Research ownership chain